You have got a used iPhone that you can’t set up.

 - The original owner forgot or was unaware they had to do so

 - You have bought a stolen device so the owner didn’t have the opportunity to remove it

 Before you begin you need to find out which reason applies to your iPhone.

 You can check for stolen devices by using the Stolen Phone Checker website.

 This is a free website that lets U.S. consumers check the status of any iPhone by using its IMEI number.

 If you are elsewhere in the world you should use IMEI.info instead.

-IMEI.info works for the UK – and claims to work for 880 mobile networks from over 230 countries.
+IMEI.info works for English speaking countries – such as the UK, Canada, Australia, New Zealand – and claims to work for 880 mobile networks from over 230 other countries too.
 So it should be suitable for visitors from almost anywhere in the world.

 How to find your IMEI on your locked iPhone

 On these devices, you’ll find the IMEI on the SIM tray.